iccan-coder/gplates-utilities/README.md

 ## Features

-The current version (v0.1.0) allows you to:
+The current version (v0.2.0) allows you to:
-- Split features with polygon geometry using a `ContinentalRift` feature at a given time in the reconstruction history
+- Split features with polygon geometry using a `ContinentalRift` or `SubductionZone` feature at a given time in the reconstruction history.
+- Split two lines features based on their point of intersection.
+This let's you clean up rifts, as well as split subduction zones and MORs.
-- Filter features by valid time and plate ID(s)
+- Filter features by valid time and plate ID(s).
-- Easily load, unload, and reload feature collections
+- Easily load, unload, and reload feature collections.
+- Project files (`.json`) allow for easy return to ongoing projects.
 - Save newly created split features in a new feature collection[^1]

 [^1]: Currently, this has to be a **new** feature collection, as the saving process is destructive